10Pines/omniauth-backoffice/README.md

 `app_id` | Your app's id from Backoffice
-`secret` | Your app's secret from Backoffice `backoffice_url` | Absolute URL to the backoffice `callback` | You app's OmniAuth callback URL for the Backoffice strategy
+`secret` | Your app's secret from Backoffice `backoffice_url` | Absolute URL to the backoffice `callback_path` | You app's OmniAuth callback path for the Backoffice strategy

 ## Failure
 The strategy will call OmniAuth's `fail!` method if something goes wrong on the authentication (i.e. user denying the authentication at the backoffice).